 Hola!
 Aloha!
 Szia!

-Hi!
-I’m Devo!
-I’m a Penn Presidential Ph.D.
-Fellow, a Fontaine Fellow, and a Joint Doctoral Student in the Annenberg School for Communication and in the Department of Sociology at the University of Pennsylvania.
-I presently hold two doctoral fellowship positions at Penn, the first within the Center on Digital Culture and Society (CDCS), where I lead and facilitate the Digital Activism & Data Justice (DADJ) research group, and the second in the Center for Advanced Research in Global Communication (CARCG).
-In addition to my doctoral fellowship positions at Annenberg, I also serve as the graduate student representative to the Digital Culture research cluster in the Department of Sociology.
+Hi, I’m Devo Probol — a Presidential Ph.D.
+Fellow, Fontaine Fellow, and Joint Doctoral Candidate in Communication and Sociology at the University of Pennsylvania.
+I’m also part of the Center on Digital Culture and Society (CDCS), where I lead the Digital Activism & Data Justice (DADJ) research group, as well as fellowships with the Center for Advanced Research in Global Communication (CARGC) and the Center for Media at Risk.
+Beyond research, I serve as Vice President of the Fontaine Society, Penn’s community for first-gen, low-income, and historically underrepresented PhD students.

 Research Interests